 CRUMBLE MIXTURE OPTION #1

 Place the flour, oats, brown sugar, baking soda and salt into the bowl of a food processor.
 Pulse a few times to combine.
-Add the cold butter cubes and pulse until the butter is totally mixed in and the mixture is crumbly.
+Add the cold butter cubes and pulse until the butter is totally mixed in to the dry ingredients and the mixture is crumbly.

 CRUMBLE MIXTURE OPTION #2

 Place the flour, oats, brown sugar, baking soda and salt into a large bowl.
-Add the cold butter cubes and cut it into the mixture with either a pastry cutter, two knives, or your hands.
+Add the cold butter cubes and cut them into the flour mixture with either a pastry cutter, pastry blender, two knives, or your hands.
 Continue until the butter is totally mixed in and the mixture is crumbly.

 Reserve 2 cups of the crumble mixture.
-Press the remaining mixture evenly into the base of a 9″ X 13″ inch baking pan which you have lined with parchment paper.
+Press the remaining crust mixture evenly into the base of a 9″ X 13″ inch baking pan which you have lined with parchment paper to create the bottom crust.
 The parchment paper will make it easy to lift the bars from the pan.
 Make sure that the paper is pressed into the bottom of the pan and comes all the way up the sides.
 You can trim away any excess paper that is sticking up.

 Spread the filling evenly over the crust.

-Sprinkle the remaining crumble mixture evenly over the filling, covering it entirely.
+Sprinkle the remaining crumble mixture evenly over the top of the blueberries, covering the blueberry layer entirely.

-Bake for 30- 35 minutes until the top is a light, golden brown.
+Bake for 30- 35 minutes until the top of the crust is a light, golden brown.